martbhell/mailman-summarizer/README.md

  - needs a google cloud project, a service account, a key in json, a key encrypted with travis
  - then needs the gsutil in the travis build env

+The URL to the produced feed is: https://storage.googleapis.com/ceph-rgw-users/feed.xml

 Sources
 =====